MimicTester1307/arxiv_retriever/README.md

 ## Basic Commands

-- fetch: Fetch papers from ArXiv based on categories, refined by options.
+- `fetch`: Fetch papers from ArXiv based on categories, refined by options.
-- search: Search for papers on ArXiv using title, refined by options.
+- `search`: Search for papers on ArXiv using title, refined by options.
-- download: Download papers from ArXiv using their links (PDF or abstract links).
+- `download`: Download papers from ArXiv using their links (PDF or abstract links).
-- version: Display version information for arxiv_retriever and core dependencies.
+- `version`: Display version information for arxiv_retriever and core dependencies.

 ## Sample Usage